 In order to know whether a claim is valid or not you always need two checks.
 One of them is checking whether the claim is covered.
 For this purpose and on a global client’s request, we’ve developed a proprietary NLP solution that can automatically check for coverage at the moment that the claim is made.

 The power of our policy checking solution lies in the strength of the NLP algorithms.
-For example, it can understand policies like an experienced claim handler would, including all the different synonyms for the same word – e.g. septic tank, septic system, sewage disposal, etc. It also understands legal vocabulary since we’ve connected it to various legal and ombudsman databases and can even predict the likelihood of a claims dispute occurring – a very powerful asset for easy and instant dispute resolution.
+For example, it can understand policies like an experienced claim handler would, including all the different synonyms for the same word – e.g. septic tank, septic system, sewage disposal, etc. It also understands legal vocabulary since we’ve connected it to various legal and ombudsman databases and can even predict the likelihood of an AI-based claims software dispute occurring – a very powerful asset for easy and instant dispute resolution.

 - Prediction (DL/ML)